mroughan/SurrealNumbers.jl/README.md

 you can redefine operators and comparators to do whatever you like on your new type.
 But you can't redefine $===$ or $\equiv$.
 The blog I read suggests that this is because this is a core operation, that might cause problems if a user broke it.
+From what I can tell, $===$ tests identity, i.e., that the things being tested are the same piece of memory.
+That doesn't seem like something we want to mess with.

  + https://docs.julialang.org/en/stable/devdocs/functions/#Builtins-1
  + https://discourse.julialang.org/t/overload-for-custom-type/4898